Starting a new business

 - Go low, with economy pricing

-You can aim to always equal or beat your competition on price and become the go-to destination for bargain hunters.
-Just be aware that you’re committing yourself to survive on thin margins, which can be challenging.
+You might strive to always match or better your competitors’ prices and establish yourself as the go-to spot for bargain hunters.
+Just keep in mind that you’re committing to surviving on razor-thin margins, which might be difficult.

 Cost-plus pricing strategies

-After working out your COGS, you can simply add a standard markup to everything you sell.
+After you’ve calculated your COGS, all you have to do now is add a standard markup to everything you sell.

 - Rule-of-thumb pricing